tokenmill/timewords/README.md

 # Notes

-Relative dates that can be understood as a time period, e.g. `last December` are rounded to the beginning of the period, e.g. 'last December' translates to `2016-12-01T00:00:00Z`.
+Relative dates that can be understood as a time period, e.g. `last December` are rounded to the beginning of the period, e.g. `last December` translates to `2016-12-01T00:00:00Z`.

 Timewords of the form `in monthname` is interpreted as if it refers to the past, i.e. `in December` means `last December`.